Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Evidence to provide

-Specify when the incentives schemes were last reviewed and whether they are reviewed regularly or on an ad hoc basis.
-Explain how it has been revised if negative consequences have been observed.
+• Specify how and when the incentive systems per main type of position were last reviewed and whether they are reviewed regularly or on an ad hoc basis.